 Wearing properly fitted, low-heeled, non-slip footwear for walking and transferring provides traction and is much safer than going barefoot or wearing normal socks.
 Many socks and shoes are available with non-skid treads on the bottom to reduce slipping accidents.
 Avoid slip-on shoes that can easily come on and off and cause your loved one to trip.

-Lift slings are used to move an elderly person who is unable to move themselves from bed to a wheelchair or chair.
-There are 3 common reasons that caregivers may need a lift: if the elderly parent is too heavy to be transferred without assistance; to prevent injury to the caregiver; and to prevent the elderly person from injury or falling.
+Lift slings are used to move a person who is unable to move themselves from the bed to a wheelchair or chair.
+If a senior is too heavy to be transferred without assistance, a lift may be necessary to prevent injuries to both the senior and their caregiver.